-impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
 Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details:

-The Index methodology incorporated the MSCI ESG Controversies.
+The index methodology incorporated the MSCI ESG Controversies.
 The evaluation framework used in MSCI ESG Controversies was designed to be consistent with international norms represented by the UN Declaration of Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, and the UNGC Principles.
-Specifically, the MSCI ESG Controversies approach covered the following pillars: Environment, Human Rights & Community, Labor rights & Supply chain, Customers and Governance.
-These pillars included indicators such as Human rights concerns, Collective bargaining & unions, Child labor and Anticompetitive practices, which were also issues that the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights covered.
+Specificall, the MSCI ESG Controversies approach covered the following pillars: Environment, Human Rights & Community, Labor rights & Supply chain, Customers and Governance.
+These pillars included indicators such as Human rights concerns, Collective bargaining & unions, Child labor and Anticompetitive practices, which are also issues that the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights covered.

 Further information on MSCI ESG Controversies can be found on the Index provider's website.